openshift-labs/learn-katacoda/operatorframework/operator-lifecycle-manager/step6.md

-Let's deply our ArgoCD Server by creating the ArgoCD manifest via the CLI.
+Let's deploy our ArgoCD Server "operand" by creating the ArgoCD manifest via the CLI.
 You can also do this on the OpenShift console.

 ```
 cat > argocd-cr.yaml <<EOF